The most common cause of chronic joint pain in the United States is arthritis, which affects more than 54 million people.

 Another paper published in 2017 outlined some diets that may decrease symptoms associated with rheumatoid arthritis.
 Their conclusion was that some foods, including spices like turmeric and ginger, and probiotic yogurt, may aid in reducing the signs and symptoms of the disease including joint pain.

-One of the diets – the Mediterranean diet – is an eating pattern that focuses on nutrient-dense whole foods, increased fiber intake, and showcases healthy fats.
+One of these diets is the Mediterranean diet.
+It uses an eating pattern that focuses on nutrient-dense whole foods, increased fiber intake, and showcases healthy fats.
 It’s generally lower in calories, sodium, added sugars, and saturated fats.

 “Some studies have suggested that the Mediterranean diet can be beneficial to individuals suffering from inflammation and joint pain, however, more research is still needed in this category,” she says.

 There’s a link between excess weight and joint pain, according to numerous studies in the last 10 to 15 years.
 One study of overweight/obese individuals published in 2005 in the Arthritis and Rheumatism Journal found that one physical pound of weight loss equates to a reduction of four pounds of pressure exerted on a person’s knee (per step taken).

 People who want to lose weight for joint health can follow some simple steps:

 - Eat at least three times a day.

 - Drink plenty of calorie-free beverages to eliminate extra calories from sugar-sweetened beverages.